worldbank/GeospatialFCVcollateral/index.md

 <img src="imgs/satellite.jpg" alt="Drone" style= "width:100%; height:150px; object-fit:cover;">

 In this module, we will learned about the basics of satellite imagery and remote sensing, and how such data can be applied to development projects.
 We learned about the key terms related to remote sensing, and examined how to acquire the right images by learning how to properly define key objectives.
 We also explored when remote sensing may not be the right data for your project needs, and, finally, we explored various case studies to illustrate how projects have utilized this data in different ways.

-If you have not already completed the training module, click the button below to navigate to the online training portal:
 <button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Click Here to Access the Remote Sensing Module</button>

 #### Links to Additional Reference Material
 * [ESA: Geospatial Infromation Technology in FCV contexts](http://www.eo4sd-fragility.net/news/geospatial-information-technology-git-fragile-contexts-%E2%80%93-now-accessible-world-bank-groups-open)
 * [ESA: Newcomers Earth Observation Guide](http://www.cma.gov.cn/en)
 #### Links to Public Data Repositories
 * [China](http://www.cma.gov.cn/en)
 * [ESA](https://earth.esa.int/web/guest/home)